ibm-cloud-docs/speech-to-text/language-use.md

 Once you have created and trained your custom language model, you can use it in speech recognition requests.
 You use the `customization_id` query parameter to specify the custom language model for a request, as shown in the following examples.
 You can also tell the service how much weight to give to words from the custom model; for more information, see [Using customization weight](#weight).
 You must issue the request with service credentials for the instance of the service that owns the model.
 {: shortdesc}

+You can create multiple custom language models for the same or different domains.
+However, you can specify only one custom language model at a time with the `customization_id` parameter.

--   For the WebSocket interface, use the `/v1/recognize` method:
+-   For the WebSocket interface, use the `/v1/recognize` method.
+The specified custom model is used for all requests sent over the connection.

     ```javascript
     var token = {authentication-token};